 A girl on the pillion is worth ten on the road?

 This rider was obviously distracted as he makes a lazy turn.
-He bumps into a car, doesn't care and then dilly dallies across lanes till a rude honk from me wakes him up briefly, but he still doesn't care.
-He is in cloud 9 as he waddles away.
+He bumps into a car, doesn't care, and then dilly-dallies across lanes till a rude honk from me wakes him up briefly, but he still doesn't care.
+He's on cloud 9 as he waddles away.
 I hope this had a fairy tale ending and not a grim finish.

 As I make a right turn at a junction, this rider wants to do a U-turn.
 Simple enough?
 Nope.
-As I begin my turn, he overtakes me from the left, swipes my front bumper, honks and rides across right in front of me and completes a successful U-turn.
+As I begin my turn, he overtakes me from the left, swipes my front bumper, honks, rides across right in front of me, and completes a successful U-turn.
 His friends from the side probably cheered for this!
-He probably was happy he saved 3.8 seconds of his life with this dangerous helmetless manoeuvre.
+He probably was happy he saved 3.8 seconds of his life with this dangerous helmetless maneuver.